Clive Barker’s Hellraiser Omnibus Vol 1, Comic Book Review

 in order to keep me up to my ears in books consider using the following amazon affiliate link to purchase this product. it’s at no extra cost to you and would really help me out, thank you and happy reading!

-Buy it here: Clive Barker’s Hellraiser Omnibus Vol. 1 (1)
+Clive Barker’s Hellraiser Omnibus Summary

 Ha!
 I love how you appreciate some nudity in a book!
 I always get a kick out of being treated like an adult by a book as well.